Baby Breathing Patterns: What Is Normal And When To Worry

 Breathing is a natural process the baby learns inside the womb itself.
-Usually, there is little to worry about, but sometimes, there could be a problem in the baby’s breathing patterns.
+Newborns often have irregular breathing patterns, so counting their breaths for a full minute is vital to ensure everything is normal (1).
+Usually, there is little to worry about, but sometimes, there could be a problem with the baby’s breathing patterns.

 Therefore, it is good for parents to know about normal infant breathing and how to spot anomalies in the pattern.